 Happy birthday, Steve!
-Let’s take a moment to reflect on your, innovation, artistry and overall brilliance on what would have been your 66th birthday celebration.
+Let’s take a moment to reflect on your innovation, artistry and overall brilliance on what would have been your 66th birthday celebration.

 February 23, 2010: The iTunes Store officially passes the 10 billion music downloads mark, reaching a major milestone.
 The 10 billionth purchase?
 “Guess Things Happen That Way” by Johnny Cash.

 The buyer of the song in question is Louie Sulcer of Woodstock, Georgia.
 As part of a “Countdown to 10 Billion Songs” promotion by Apple, Sulcer wins a massive $10,000 iTunes Store gift card — and receives a personal phone call from Steve Jobs for good measure!

 February 21, 2007: Apple comes to an agreement with Cisco over the iPhone trademark, which Cisco legally owns but Apple wants to use.

 Under the agreement, both companies get to use the iPhone trademark on products throughout the world.
 The two businesses also dismiss outstanding lawsuits against one another, and agree to “explore opportunities for interoperability in the areas of security, and consumer and enterprise communications.”

 It’s a classic bit of Steve Jobs steamrolling the opposition.

 February 15, 1982: Steve Jobs appears on the front cover of Time magazine for the first time, becoming the public face of successful tech entrepreneurship.